chinmayprele/PH582-ML-Final_Project/outline/README.md

 ### 3. Algorithm selection

 - Other than using the algorithms prescribed above, we will also experiment with a few others.
-- A few popular decision tree algorithms like C4.5, C5.0, CART, Random Forest, Neural networks, SVM
+- A few popular decision tree algorithms like C5.0, Random Forest, Neural networks, SVM
-- We will experiment with all of them, and maybe use an Ensemble to predict our dataset.
+- We will experiment with all of them, and maybe use an Ensemble of these models to predict our dataset.

 ### 4. Loss functions

 - We will have to determine the loss functions we use depending on whether we choose to use a single decision tree algorithm, or whether we use an Ensemble.
+- We will test multiple loss algorithms with each strategy, and then use the most appropriate one.

 ### 5. Evaluating the model and making predictions

+- The mammograms generally identify the irregular edges of the tumor which are categorized as malignant tumors.
+Biologically, we expect that the following features will have the largest effect on the model:
+	- radius
+	- perimeter
+	- area
+	- compactness
+	- symmetry
+- We can use the `data_modifier.py` script to subset our initial and oversampled dataset to only grab these features.
+- We will also use `sklearn.feature_selection.SelectKBest` to validate these results.